Understanding Kidney Stones

 Kidneys form stones for many reasons.
-If you don’t drink enough fluid, for instance, you won’t have enough urine to dilute chemicals.
-Then the chemicals may form crystals, which can develop into stones.
+If you don’t drink enough water, for instance, you won’t have enough urine to dilute chemicals.
+Then the chemicals may form crystals, which can develop into stones:

 Fluid loss (dehydration) can concentrate urine, causing stones to form.